where2night/server/README.md

 	* Method: POST
 	* Data Sent:
 		{
-			"email"		: <email gotten from Facebook>
+			"email"		: <email gotten from Google Plus>
 			"picture"	: <user's picture url Max 100 characters>
-			"name"		: <name gotten from Facebook>
+			"name"		: <name gotten from Google Plus>
-			"surnames"	: <surname gotten from Facebook> // We must fix this and change it to surname "birthdate"	: <birthdate gotten from Facebook>
+			"surnames"	: <surname gotten from Google Plus> // We must fix this and change it to surname "birthdate"	: <birthdate gotten from Google Plus>
 			"gender"	: <male> or <female>
 		}
 	* Response: